phase2/particle/README.md

 npm run compile:drupal
 ```

-This will compile all assets and provide all namespaces to the Drupal theme.
+This will compile all assets and provide all namespaced Twig paths to the Drupal theme.
 Make sure to choose this theme in Drupal Appearance settings and `drush cr` to clear cache.

 For subsequent recompile and Drupal cache clear, run: